elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

 ## The bucket supervisor

+Since a `DynamicSupervisor` does not define any children during initialization, the `DynamicSupervisor` also allows us to skip the work of defining a whole separate module with the usual `start_link` function and the `init` callback.
+Instead, we can define a `DynamicSupervisor` directly in the supervision tree, by giving it a name and a strategy.

-Let's define a DynamicSupervisor and give it a name of `KV.BucketSupervisor`.
-This dynamic supervisor will be listed as a  child in our application supervisor.
-Replace the `init` function in `lib/kv/supervisor.ex` as follows:
+Open up `lib/kv/supervisor.ex` and add the dynamic supervisor as a child as follows:

 ```elixir